Donkey Kong (1981 video game): Development

-At the time, Nintendo was also pursuing a license to make a game based on the Popeye comic strip.
-When this license attempt failed, Nintendo took the opportunity to create new characters that could be marketed and used in later games.
-Miyamoto came up with many characters and plot concepts, but he settled on a love triangle between a gorilla, a plumber with a large hammer, and a girlfriend that mirrors the rivalry between Bluto and Popeye for Olive Oyl.
-Bluto became an ape, which Miyamoto said was "nothing too evil or repulsive".
+By late March 1981, Nintendo was also pursuing a license to make a game based on the Popeye comic strip, tentatively titled Popeye's Beer Barrel Attack Game.
+In this iteration of the game, the player, as Popeye, would attempt to rescue Olive Oyl from Bluto in a similar manner to the final game, with the first level being completed by having the player use a jack to bend the top girder upwards, causing the barrels to roll back towards Bluto.
+After experiencing difficulty portraying the Popeye characters within the limits of the game hardware, Nintendo elected to replace Bluto with a newly created gorilla character before ultimately deciding to make the rest of the game's cast original, reserving the Popeye IP for future use.
+Miyamoto came up with many characters and plot concepts, but he settled on a love triangle between a gorilla, a carpenter with a large hammer, and a girlfriend, mirroring the original rivalry between Bluto and Popeye for Olive Oyl.
+The ape that had originally replaced Bluto would evolve into the titular Donkey Kong, which Miyamoto said was "nothing too evil or repulsive".
 He would be the pet of the main character, "a funny, hang-loose kind of guy".
 Miyamoto has named "Beauty and the Beast" and the 1933 film King Kong as influences.
 Although its origin as a comic strip license played a major part, Donkey Kong marked the first time that the storyline for a video game preceded the game's programming rather than simply being appended as an afterthought.
-An unrelated game was released by Nintendo for the Game & Watch the following month, as well as a game called Popeye for arcades in 1982.
+An unrelated Popeye game was released by Nintendo for the Game & Watch the following month, as well as a game called Popeye for arcades in 1982.

 Yamauchi wanted primarily to target the North American market, so he mandated that the game be given an English title, as with many previous Nintendo games.
 Miyamoto decided to name the game for the ape, who he said was the strongest character.
 The story of how Miyamoto came up with the name "Donkey Kong" varies.
 A false urban myth says that the name was originally meant to be "Monkey Kong", but was misspelled or misinterpreted due to a blurred fax or bad telephone connection.
-Another, more credible story claims Miyamoto looked in a Japanese-English dictionary for something that would mean "stubborn gorilla", or that "Donkey" was meant to convey "silly" or "stubborn"; "Kong" was common Japanese slang for "gorilla".
+A more credible story claims Miyamoto looked in a Japanese-English dictionary for something that would mean "stubborn gorilla", or that "Donkey" was meant to convey "silly" or "stubborn"; "Kong" was common Japanese slang for "gorilla".
 A rival claim is that he worked with Nintendo's export manager to come up with the title, and that "Donkey" was meant to represent "stupid and goofy".
 In 2001, Miyamoto stated that he thought the name would convey the thought of a "stupid ape".